-According to the article, a small business that draws negative reviews on eBay also could undermine its chances of getting more credit, according to some lenders.
+According to the article, eBay small business loans could undermine its chances by drawing negative reviews, according to some lenders.
 Companies pioneering the practice generally lend to borrowers with troubled credit histories or no bank accounts.
 They say the use of alternative scoring metrics helps make credit available to people who might otherwise be denied.

 In that regard, a business that has a social media presence and demonstrates evidence of interaction with customers sends positive signals to the lender that there is something real there.
 A trend of an increased volume of followers and customer interaction, for instance, could serve as one method of validation of an increasing sales trend.